bluerobotics/br-equipment-control-app/README.md

 ## 1. Overview

 This application is a desktop program for controlling and scripting multiple pieces of hardware, referred to as "devices".
-Its main purpose is to provide a single, centralized user interface for running automated scripts that can command several different devices in sequence.
+Its main purpose is to provide a single, centralized user interface for running automated scripts that can command several different devices in sequence, with built-in data logging capabilities.

 <p align="center">
   <img src="assets/app.png" alt="App Screenshot" width="800">